 The Jewish Secular Community works to provide a warm and supportive community for celebrating people of Jewish descent, the Jewish calendar, and issues of universal and Jewish importance.
 They were in need of a full website refresh, and the team of volunteers worked tirelessly to build them a new RWD WordPress website.

-Their overall goal was to try to make their website look a bit more modern, so that they could try to attract a younger crowd.
+Their overall goal was to make their website look a bit more modern, so that they could try to attract a younger crowd.
 Also, they needed a way to make frequent updates, which would not be too complicated.

 Jay Kozar – Art Director